worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 The relationship held.

-Sarah made a decision that night.
+Liv made a decision that night.
 She pulled out her manuscript—the one she'd written in 1990, the complete analysis.
 She updated it with thirty more years of observations.
 Added appendices with all of Martin's recordings, her calculations, the decoded data streams.

 Three hundred pages now.
 A lifetime of work.